 60 years ago, on March 24, 1956, the United States’ premier album chart began publishing on a regular basis.
 The first No. 1 was Harry Belafonte’s Belafonte, which spent six weeks atop the chart.
 It was the first of 1,026 No. 1 albums on the Billboard 200 (through the April 2, 2016-dated tally).

 Let’s take a look back at some major milestones in the history of the Billboard 200 through 2016.

-March 24, 1956 — Billboard launches its first regularly published weekly albums chart, Best Selling Popular Albums.
+March 24, 1956 — Billboard launches its first regularly published weekly albums chart, Best Selling Pop Albums.
+(It would change names to Best Selling Popular Albums the very next week!)
 This chart would eventually become known as the Billboard 200.
-Previous to the bow of the Best Selling Popular Albums chart, Billboard had tracked album popularity — but not consistently.
+Previous to the bow of the this chart, Billboard had tracked album popularity — but not consistently.
 The first overall album chart actually appeared 11 years earlier, on March 24, 1945.
 That chart was published on an irregular basis until it became a weekly fixture in our magazine on March 24, 1956.

 May 5, 1956 — Elvis Presley’s self-titled debut studio album hits No. 1.
 The King of Rock & Roll’s set, fueled by the classic single “Blue Suede Shoes,” spent 10 weeks at No. 1.